 Let's talk about PDFs.
 We love them for their reliable and universal compatibility.
-But if you've ever tried to translate one, you know those same strengths can quickly turn into frustrating challenges.
+But if you've ever tried to translate one, you know those same strengths can turn into frustrating challenges.
+The file format locks text, layout, and design in place, making it hard to extract content.

-When we try converting PDFs to editable formats, we often end up with a mess: disjointed text, graphics that seem to have a mind of their own, and design elements that mysteriously vanish.
+When we try converting PDFs to editable formats, we often end up with a mess.
+There is disjointed text, graphics that seem to have a mind of their own, and design elements that vanish.
 It's enough to make both translators and clients want to pull their hair out.

 Not all PDFs are created equal: